susegroj/gridminCss/README.md

   <div class="row">
     <div class="col-6 xs12 ">This column worth 6 but 12 in small resolutions</div>
     <div class="col-12 xs6 ">This column worth 12 but in small resolution worth 6</div>
-    <div class="col-12 s-h ">This column worth 12 but desappear in mobile resolution</div>
+    <div class="col-12 s-h ">This column worth 12 but disappear in mobile resolution</div>
   </div>

 See?
 Simple!